 What strokes do the swimmers use in competition?

 What swimming strokes does my child need to know to join the team?

 Your child does not need to know any strokes to join the swim team.
 They do need to be able to swim the length of the lap pool (25 yards) without assistance and float comfortably on their back.
 The first practice will be used to evaluate swimmer readiness.
 If the coach determines that the child is not able to be safe in the water, all fees will be refunded.
 Safety is our top priority at all times.

 What is SJSSL?

 SJSSL is the St. Johns Summer Swim League.
 This is the summer league of teams that we compete against.
 Teams include Bartram Springs, Heritage Landing, Julington Creek, Murabella, Rivertown, South Hampton & St Johns Golf & Country Club.

 How often and when is practice?

-The practice schedule is available here .
+The practice schedule will be updated soon.
 Practice begins in late-April and will be in the afternoons during the school year.
 During the summer, we have one-afternoon practice session and a few morning practices.